zeke800/apt_color/README.md

 # How to run it

 MakeRGB.py takes in one argument -ir (used to do ir blend on a sunset scene).
 It looks for two images called cha.png and chb.png.
 Color images are saved in color.png.
+Note that if the resulting image has poor contrast (or looks very blue), then use the -boost argument to try to compensate for this.
+Adjust the values in the script if needed, although the default ones seem to work OK.

 To generate seperate channels from APT images, use the channelseperate.py script (input.png, cha.png, chb.png)!
 Note that the images are actually **almost** the same size but still need to be resized seperately.
 Work in progress.

 # Image Gallery
 ![image](https://user-images.githubusercontent.com/82127189/179874305-f79dab5b-1c4c-4227-b4fd-fd2273783c05.png)